+Indication Investigational As listed The medications listed in this policy are subject to the product's US Food and Drug Administration (FDA) dosage and administration prescribing information.

 Indication Investigational

-As listed The medications listed in this policy are subject to the

-product's US Food and Drug Administration (FDA) dosage and

-administration prescribing information.

 Xolair (omalizumab) is considered investigational for all other

 uses including, but not limited to the following:

 Allergic rhinitis

 Atopic dermatitis

 Other IgE-mediated allergic conditions not listed in this

 document

 Latex allergy

 Bullous pemphigoid

 Eosinophilic gastrointestinal disorders

 Length of Approval Approval Criteria Initial authorization Non-formulary exception reviews for all drugs listed in the policy may be approved up to 12 months.
 All other reviews may be approved up to 6 months.
-Re-authorization criteria policy may be approved up to 12 months.
-All other reviews may be approved up to 6 months.
-Non-formulary exception reviews and all other reviews for moderate to severe persistent asthma may be approved up 12 months as long as the medical necessity criteria are met chart notes demonstrate that the individual continues to sh a positive clinical response to therapy as documented by an of the following parameters: • Decrease in requirement for oral steroids, exacerbation frequency, ER and urgent care visits, hospitalizations OR • Decrease in frequency and severity of asthma symptoms OR • Increase in quality of life measures and ability to perform activities of daily living
+Re-authorization criteria Non-formulary exception reviews and all other reviews for moderate to severe persistent asthma may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy as documented by any of the following parameters: • Decrease in requirement for oral steroids, exacerbation frequency, ER and urgent care visits, hospitalizations OR • Decrease in frequency and severity of asthma symptoms OR • Increase in quality of life measures and ability to perform activities of daily living Non-formulary exception reviews and all other reviews for severe chronic idiopathic urticaria may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show

-Length of Approval Approval Criteria Non-formulary exception reviews and all other reviews for severe chronic idiopathic urticaria may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy as documented by any of the following parameters: • Decrease in the itch severity OR • Decrease in hives Non-formulary exception reviews and all other reviews for chronic rhinosinusitis with nasal polyps (CRSwNP) may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy as documented by both of the following parameters: • Documented decrease from baseline of nasal polyp size AND Improvement in NCS or documented decrease from baseline of nasal congestion Note: NCS scale: 0 = none, 1 = mild, 2 = moderate, 3 = severe Non-formulary exception reviews and all other reviews for immunoglobulin (Ig)E-mediated food allergy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy as documented by a decrease in significant systemic allergic reactions from baseline
+Length of Approval Approval Criteria a positive clinical response to therapy as documented by any of the following parameters: Decrease in the itch severity OR Decrease in hives Non-formulary exception reviews and all other reviews for chronic rhinosinusitis with nasal polyps (CRSwNP) may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy as documented by both of the following parameters: • Documented decrease from baseline of nasal polyp size AND • Improvement in NCS or documented decrease from baseline of nasal congestion Note: NCS scale: 0 = none, 1 = mild, 2 = moderate, 3 = severe Non-formulary exception reviews and all other reviews for immunoglobulin (Ig)E-mediated food allergy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy as documented by a decrease in significant systemic allergic reactions from baseline